You are lucky if you are part of the CRM team!

 3. Deploy a content loop

 We at Antavo often use short little surveys and quizzes as part of the loyalty programs where customers are asked to state their preferences regarding fashion or lifestyle.
 And the result summarising all the answers is crowdsourced content as well, which could be well-received, as people are inherently curious about what others have to say in the matter.

 Loyalty Programs Are a Multifunctional Solution

 Nowadays people’s purchasing decision is often influenced by social aspects.
 Customers love curated content that reflects their personality, and they love to be inspired by a brand they share an emotional bond with.
-Loyalty programs are no doubt one of the best tools to easily generate appealing content to overcome the Personalisation Challenge.
+Loyalty programs are no doubt one of the best tools to easily generate appealing content to overcome the Personalization Challenge.

 However, a traditional loyalty program often fails to go beyond transactions when it comes to involving customers, which is why we recommend the concept of Recognition Loyalty™, as it engages shoppers outside the buying cycle too.
 Unlike Santa, who only visits once a year.

-If you wish to learn how we can actually help you to overcome the Personalisation Challenge, let us know, we are also friendly CRM people, just like you.
+If you wish to learn how we can actually help you to overcome the Personalization Challenge, let us know, we are also friendly CRM people, just like you.